autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-sensor-description.md

 ### Folder Structure

-The folder structure of forked `VEHICLE-ID_sensor_kit_description` repository should be like this:
+The folder structure of forked `VEHICLE-ID_sensor_kit_description` should be like this:

 ```diff
 VEHICLE-ID_sensor_kit_description/